 Step 6: Apply for a Neurology Residency (During Medical School)

 Residency is completed at hospitals and medical schools across the country.
-During the final year of medical school and after completing clinical rotations, students can apply for a neurology residency.
-This process is highly competitive, so having completed rotations in neurology can boost applications as candidates can speak to their experience in their personal statement.
+Students can apply for a neurology residency during the final year of medical school and after completing clinical rotations.
+This process is highly competitive, so completing rotations in neurology can boost applications as candidates can speak to their experience in their personal statement.

-Other ways to improve the chances of getting the desired residency are interviewing well and having outstanding references.
+Other ways to improve the chances of getting the desired residency are to interview well and have outstanding references.
 Students are informed of their residency match in March.

 Step 7: Fulfill Residency Requirements (Four to Seven Years)